aDhiTthYAN/Multiple-Disease-Prediction-using-ML/README.md

 ![Screenshot (373)](https://github.com/user-attachments/assets/bca26831-ca31-45fa-94ae-501b8191aadb)

-# Disease Prediction System using Machine Learning
+# Multiple Disease Prediction Streamlit App using ML

-This repository contains a machine learning-based application that predicts the likelihood of **Diabetes** and **Heart Disease** using user-provided inputs.
-The project uses various machine learning models, including Random Forest, SVM, Logistic Regression, and Gradient Boosting, to classify data and provide accurate predictions.
+This repository contains a machine learning-based **Streamlit application** that predicts the likelihood of **Diabetes** and **Heart Disease** based on user input.
+The system uses machine learning models such as **Random Forest**, **Support Vector Machine (SVM)**, **Logistic Regression**, and **Gradient Boosting** to classify the data and provide accurate predictions.

 ## Project Overview

-The project is designed to help in predicting **Diabetes** and **Heart Disease** based on a set of input features.
-The data is preprocessed and standardized using techniques like SMOTE for handling class imbalance.
-Models are trained and hyperparameter-tuned to achieve high accuracy and provide reliable results.
-The final models are saved and deployed using **Streamlit** for easy user interaction.
-The user can input values via a web interface, and the model will output the prediction for diabetes or heart disease.
+The **Multiple Disease Prediction System** is designed to predict **Diabetes** and **Heart Disease** using multiple input features.
+The data is preprocessed using techniques like SMOTE to handle class imbalance.
+Various machine learning models are trained, hyperparameter-tuned, and evaluated to achieve high accuracy.
+The best-performing models are deployed using **Streamlit**, where users can interact via a web interface to get predictions.

 ## Dataset Information

-1. **Diabetes Dataset**: The dataset used for predicting diabetes contains multiple features such as glucose levels, BMI, insulin, and other health-related attributes to determine if an individual is diabetic.
+1. **Diabetes Dataset**: This dataset includes features like glucose levels, BMI, insulin, and other health-related attributes to determine whether an individual is diabetic.
     - **Outcome** column:
         - 0 → Non-Diabetic
         - 1 → Diabetic

-2. **Heart Disease Dataset**: The dataset used for predicting heart disease contains various features such as age, sex, chest pain type, blood pressure, cholesterol levels, and other relevant factors to predict heart disease.
+2. **Heart Disease Dataset**: This dataset contains factors like age, sex, chest pain type, blood pressure, cholesterol levels, and other relevant features to predict heart disease.
     - **Prediction Output**:
         - 0 → No Heart Disease
         - 1 → Heart Disease Present